 As the Testing Fixit operations developed, as the storm system organized into a hurricane, it became apparent that I was firmly in its eye; I wasn’t micromanaging anyone, but I had complete knowledge of damn near everything that everybody was doing related to the Fixit.
-I responded to every email from every volunteer and every participant in every engineering office personally.
+I responded to every email from every volunteer and every participant in every development office personally.
 I developed what I would later discover was known in military operations terminology as fingerspitzengefühl, or “fingertip feel”.
 I did not tire, and I did not slow down.
 How could I, when everyone else who surrounded me was getting so revved up?
 When people I’d never met in countries and continents I’d never visited were also getting visibly excited about all the trouble we were making together?

 By the end of my next Testing Fixit, I realized this model could not be replicated reliably—but it sure was nice at the time.
 I did, however, find ways to keep energy high and maintain fingerspitzengefühl while scaling up to larger operations without killing myself—freeing me to find new ways to kill myself with too much Fixit-related work.